aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltm-to-xls/_index.md

 ---
-title: Convert XLTM to XLS via Java
+title: Convert XLTM to XLS Java
-description: Convert XLTM to XLS online for free.
-Convert XLTM to XLS.
-Convert XLTM to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+description: Free Online XLTM Converter.
+Convert XLTM to XLS Online for Free.
+Convert XLTM to XLS in Java code.
+Convert XLTM to XLS using Java.
 keywords: Convert XLTM, XLTM Converter, XLTM to PDF, XLTM to Word, XLTM to PPT, XLTM to Image
 ---